rileymd88/automation-trigger/README.md

   "timeout
 }
 ```
-**When using the redirect option ensure that the Display Mode for the Output block is set to Use only this output (overwrite previous outputs)!**
+**When using the redirect option ensure that the Display Mode for the Output block is set to Use only this output (overwrite previous outputs) and that popups are not being blocked**

 ![p1](https://raw.githubusercontent.com/rileymd88/data/master/automation-trigger/p1.PNG)